Our Other Markets Alloys:

 HASTELLOY® G-35® alloy

-HASTELLOY® G-35® alloy was developed to resist “wet process” phosphoric acid (P2O5), which is used in the production of fertilizers.
-Tests in real-world solutions indicate that G-35 alloy is far superior to other metallic materials in this acid.
-It was also designed to resist localized attack in the presence of chlorides, since this can be a problem beneath deposits in evaporators used to concentrate “wet process” phosphoric acid.
-Furthermore, G-35 alloy is much less susceptible to chloride-induced stress corrosion cracking than the stainless steels and nickel-chromium-iron alloys traditionally used in “wet process” phosphoric acid.
+HASTELLOY® G-35® alloy was developed to resist “fertilizer-grade” phosphoric acid (P2O5), which is used in the production of fertilizers.
+Tests in real-world solutions indicate that G-35® alloy is far superior to other metallic materials in this acid.
+It was also designed to resist localized attack in the presence of chlorides, since this can be a problem beneath deposits in evaporators used to concentrate “fertilizer-grade” phosphoric acid.
+Furthermore, G-35® alloy is much less susceptible to chloride-induced stress corrosion cracking than the stainless steels and nickel-chromium-iron alloys traditionally used in “fertilizer-grade” phosphoric acid.

 HASTELLOY® N alloy